-Unfortunately tax season isn’t year round.
+Unfortunately tax season isn’t year-round.
 While you can still bank on the fact that some people missed the deadline and will still need your help filing returns, filing for an extension or amending returns, this most likely won’t carry you through to next year.
 How do other tax professionals generate revenue?
-With the big D (no not that D), they diversify.
+They diversify.

 Diversification means you need to learn how to do more than just taxes.
 There are a good number of options out there for tax preparers.
 Here are some of the most common.

-Certification and bookkeeping knowledge, which may be acquired by taking a course such as the one offered by the National Association of Certified Public Bookkeepers.
-More information on their website <http://www.nacpb.org>.
+Certification and bookkeeping knowledge can be acquired by taking a course such as the one offered by the National Association of Certified Public Bookkeepers.

 Bookkeeping software will also be needed such as Intuit’s QuickBooks, which is the standard used by most bookkeepers.

 Another great service to add for business clients is payroll.
-Intuit offers great payroll solutions to look into.
+Intuit offers great payroll solutions.
 You can find out more about Intuit payroll products here.

 Becoming an Enrolled Agent (EA) grants you unlimited representation rights before the IRS and the ability to represent your clients on any matter.
 Without the EA certification, tax preparers have limited representation rights.
 This means that tax preparers who are not EAs (called “unenrolled preparers”) can only represent clients whose returns they prepared and signed.
 The Income Tax School offers EA Exam prep resources that will help prepare you for the EA Exam.
 More on taxpayer representation can be found at IRS.gov.
 You should also become educated in the Taxpayer Representation process by taking courses such as those offered by the National Association of Enrolled Agents (NAEA) National Tax Practice Institute.